Chance Rencountre: Ultimate Fighting Championship

 Rencountre made his UFC debut on June 1, 2018, when he came in as a late substitute for Niko Price to face Belal Muhammad at UFC Fight Night: Rivera vs. Moraes. he lost the fight by unanimous decision.

-Rencountre was initially suppose to fight Randy Brown at UFC Fight Night: Cejudo vs. Dillashaw, but Brown pulled out in the week leading up to the event.
+Rencountre was initially supposed to fight Randy Brown at UFC Fight Night: Cejudo vs. Dillashaw, but Brown pulled out in the week leading up to the event.
 Dwight Grant was soon announced as his replacement, but it was later reported that he was unable to be cleared to fight due to an "eye issue".
 Promotional newcomer Kyle Stewart was then announced as Rencountre's new opponent.
 Rencountre won the fight via a rear-naked choke submission in the first round.

 Rencountre faced Ismail Naurdiev on July 6, 2019, at UFC 239.
 He won the fight via unanimous decision.

 Rencountre faced Lyman Good on November 2, 2019 at UFC 244.
 He lost the fight via TKO in the third round.

 On March 19, 2020, it was reported that Rencountre was no longer in the UFC roster.
 Rencountre elaborated the situation in an interview, saying he fought his contract out and the organization decided not to renew the contract.